61st Engineer Legion Mixed Battalion

 Foreign Legion Info store - Banner

-You may consider to support this website at any time through our store.
+Enjoying the article?
+You can support this website through our store.
 Thank you.

 ———